0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

        rebuild it.
      - If the file does not exist and it's a leaf without a command set, exit and report an error:
        "No rule to make target 'xxx', needed by 'yyy'.
 Stop.".

+#### Notes

+1. To understand the process of `make`, manually build a dependency tree starting from the root.

 ### `.PHONY`, a Pseudo Target